Washington Marijuana Possession Laws

 • Two kilograms (72 ounces) of marijuana-infused products in liquid forms like tinctures.

 You must be 21 years or older to purchase weed from licensed marijuana stores in Washington.
-It is illegal to allow persons under 21 years on the premises of marijuana stores.
-However, persons aged 18 years and above who have authorization letters from health care practitioners or have been registered in the Washington Medical Marijuana Database can purchase marijuana from medically-endorsed marijuana stores.
-Patients under 18 years cannot buy marijuana by themselves, their designated providers must help them purchase it.
+It is illegal to allow persons under the age of 21 on the premises of marijuana stores.
+However, persons aged 18 years and above, who have authorization letters from health care practitioners or have been registered in the Washington Medical Marijuana Database, can purchase marijuana from medically-endorsed marijuana stores.
+Patients under the age of 18 cannot buy marijuana by themselves; their designated providers must help them purchase prescribed cannabis.

 How Much Weed Can You Carry in Washington?

-The Washington adult-use marijuana law permits adults aged 21 years and above to possess one of the following amounts of marijuana:
+The Washington adult-use marijuana law permits adults aged 21 years and above to possess any of:

 • 28 grams (1 ounce) of usable marijuana.